Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/workshop/06_Blue_Green_Deployment.md

     *<p align="center"> ![figure7.19](./images/7.19.png) </p>*
     *<p align="center"> Figure 7.19: Deployment workload in CCE production cluster</p>*

+### Patch the network service from blue deployment to green deployment

-4. At this stage, you have completed the green deployment on production environment.
+At this stage, you have completed the green deployment on production environment.
 The existing load balancer is pointing to the **blue deployment with version tagged v1.1**.
 Let's say your green deployment have achieve some stability and you wish to **switch all the traffic from blue deployment to green deployment**, you can use the ```kubectl patch service``` command to switch all the traffic from blue to green deployment.

+1. To switch the network service from blue to green deployment, follow the instruction as below.

     a.
 To run the ```kubectl``` command, you are require to connect to the production cluster from your local machine.
 You may follow the instruction below to configure the connection.
     (**Notes**: Ensure that you have completed the prerequisites with **kubectl** tool installed on your local machine)